 How can I be sure you are planting my trees?

-Transparency is paramount to us and we go to great lengths to ensure that you are able to evaluate our work, including the polygon of the planting area, aerial imagery and videos of the newly planted areas and monthly updates.
+Transparency is paramount to us and we go to great lengths to ensure that you are able to evaluate our work.
+We provide maps of the planting area, drone flyovers and aerial 360 images of every planting area and monthly updates.
 As a member, you can also contact us to chat with the team to answer any questions you might have.
-In addition to this we are working on some additional measures we hope to launch in due time such as live-streaming planting, detailed mapping, 360 degree photos and aerial imagery.

 What happens if one of my trees dies?

 Once the trees have left the safety and comfort of the nursery and are planted out in the field, they are very susceptible to harsh weather conditions, disease, competition and more and unfortunately some of them will die.
-During this challenging time, which can be up to 3-10 years after planting depending on the project, we commit to replanting any dead trees.
-After that, we accept further tree mortality as a natural part of a healthy forest ecosystem, with dead wood playing an important role in providing habitat for a variety of species.
+This is a natural part of forest regeneration, which is why we plant our trees more densely than they would naturally occur in a mature woodland.
+Although some trees will die, each tree makes an important contribution to the restoration of the woodland site, encouraging competition between the trees.
+Even after death, the trees can play an important role in the woodland, by providing habitat and food for a variety of species.

 Will I be able to know which tree I had planted?

 How accurate are the maps and can I really find my tree?